chooiyew/Macaulays-Method-for-Wing-Structure-Analysis/README.md

 # Macaulays-Method-for-Wing-Structure-Analysis

 This MATLAB program solves multiple complex loading conditions on aircraft wing by assuming the wing is made out of two Euler-Bernoulli beams with square cross section.
+This description includes the [scenario given](#scenario-given), [program's objective](#programs-objectives), [proposed solution](#solution-proposed), [results](#results) from MATLAB and lastly a [table of content](#table-of-content) explaining each file in this repository.

 ---
 ## Scenario given